flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 All of these processors had something in common: They followed the **Reduced Instruction Set Computer** (RISC) discipline, which radically shifted how these chips had to be designed and programmed.
 One rule of RISC CPUs dictated that a single instruction can't mix memory with register operations, allowing hardware designers to simplify the circuitry that executes instructions... and then enhance it with parallelism techniques.

 #### MIPS and Sony {.tab}

+![The SGI Iris 4D/80, a beefy graphics workstation with a twin-tower design.
+The 4D series inaugurated the MIPS CPU in SGI computers and this particular model bundles the R2000 [@cpu-iris].
+I took this photo at the Computer History Museum (San Jose, California), during my visit in June 2019.](irix.webp){.tab-float}

 **MIPS Computer Systems** originated from the eagerness of its founders (Stanford faculty) to turn their research into physical processors, something that Silicon Valley-based venture capitalists in the 80s were also anxious to invest in [@cpu-chm_mips].
 Their debuting CPU, the 'MIPS R2000', is considered the first commercial CPU to incorporate a RISC design; and it found a space in many UNIX workstations.